 What are the origins of volcanic lakes?
 Lakes sometimes form in a crater left after an explosive volcanic event.
 Sometimes they form from the collapse of a volcano’s cone; these lakes are known as caldera lakes.
 Lakes can also form when lava, mud or ash obstruct an existing river or stream path after an eruption.
 Some volcanic lakes are filled with life-sustaining water that supports abundant plant and animal life, while others are filled with a toxic brew of hot gasses, acids and liquefied minerals.
 Fresh-water lake formation is an evolutionary process over thousands of years.
 How quickly this evolution happens depends of the volume of escaping toxic material, the volume of fresh water flowing into the lake, and how quickly the volcano settles into dormancy.
 Some volcanic lakes remain in the toxic chemical-soup state for long periods because the underlying geology is still very active.
 Because some chemical lakes are very beautiful, yet toxic and unpredictable, primitive cultures often believed that hostile gods lived in their depths.
 Today, photographers seek out volcano lakes due their vibrant, changeable colors.
-Let’s take an armchair world tour of some of the most popular volcano lakes.
+Let’s take an armchair world tour of some of the most popular volcano lakes sumo suits for sale.

 Crater Lake, Oregon is often called one of the world’s most beautiful lakes.
 Located at the crest of the Cascade Range about a hundred miles inland from the Oregon coast, Crater Lake is the United States’ deepest lake at 1,943 feet.
 Created almost 8,000 years ago as a result of a volcanic explosion, this caldera lake covers 13,056 surface acres at an elevation of 6,171 feet.
 Crater Lake gains its water primarily from annual snowmelt and has no outlet streams.
 Protected within Crater Lake National Park, visitors are welcomed by two visitor centers and can camp, fish from shore for salmon or trout, hike, view wildlife, cross-country ski, scuba dive or take a guided boat tour.
 Visitors enjoy views of the beautiful deep blue water from the Rim Drive, historic Crater Lake Lodge or the numerous campsites located within the park.